Increasing Tobacco Prices Through Non-Tax Approaches

 The evidence for implementing or strengthening tobacco minimum price laws

 By using trade discounts and buy-downs, the tobacco industry is often able to keep cigarette prices low even in the face of excise tax increases.
 A strong minimum price law can prevent this type of price manipulation.
+A study using data from 2007-2014 found that states with minimum price laws had 5–11% higher prices for low-priced cigarettes and 3–9% higher median cigarette prices., In addition, states whose laws prohibited multi-pack discounts that dropped the price below the minimum, the distribution of below-cost coupons, trade discounts that reduce the base cost, and competitor price matching had prices had were higher than in state without these components.
+States with minimum markup rates greater than 24% also had higher cigarette prices that were 53 cents (12%) higher.
 Strong minimum price laws can also prevent price manipulation by geographic area or by brand, thereby reducing targeting of products to certain populations, such as low income and racial and ethnic minority populations as well as youth, who are particularly price sensitive.
+A modeling study predicts that establishing a national minimum price of $10 per pack of cigarettes would reduce cigarette sales in the United States by 5.7 billion packs per year and could result in 10 million smokers quitting.

 Establishing minimum prices for all tobacco products may help encourage price sensitive users to quit rather than switch to a lower-cost product.
 For example, in many places little cigars and cigarillos are sold for less than a dollar.
 One study found that a 10% increase in cigarette price led to a 27% increase in little cigar sales, but increasing little cigar prices by 10% led to a 32% decrease in little cigar sales.